Genndy Tartakovsky: Career

 In 2009, Frederator Studios announced that they had been granted the animated film rights to Samurai Jack from Cartoon Network, who had previously granted the rights to New Line Cinema.
 Tartakovsky would be "intimately involved" with the project, which was to be produced by Fred Seibert's Frederator Studios and J. J. Abrams' Bad Robot Productions.
 In June 2012, Tartakovsky said that he had a story to conclude the series and title character's story, but the project had been shelved after Abrams moved on to direct Star Trek.
-Tartakovsky created a new series for Cartoon Network, Sym-Bionic Titan, between 2010 and 2011.
+Tartakovsky co-created a new series for Cartoon Network, Sym-Bionic Titan, which aired between 2010 and 2011.
 He had hoped to expand on the initial season, but it was not renewed.
-On 7 April 2011, an animated prologue by Tartakovsky for the horror film Priest premiered online.
+On April 7, 2011, an animated prologue by Tartakovsky for the horror film Priest premiered online.

 In early 2011, Tartakovsky moved to Sony Pictures Animation, where he made his feature film directing debut with Hotel Transylvania (2012).
 In July 2012, he signed a long-term deal with Sony to develop and direct his own original projects.
 In June 2012, Sony announced that Tartakovsky was slated to direct an animated Popeye feature.
 On September 18, 2014, Tartakovsky revealed an "animation test".
 In March 2015, Tartakovsky announced that despite the well-received test footage, he was no longer working on the project.
-He moved onto directing original story Can You Imagine?, announced in 2014, but it was cancelled.
+He moved onto directing an original story, Can You Imagine?, which was announced in 2014, but it, too was cancelled and shelved.

 Tartakovsky directed Hotel Transylvania 2, the sequel to Hotel Transylvania, released in 2015.
 In December 2015, Adult Swim announced that Tartakovsky would return for a final season of Samurai Jack, during which he stepped away from Sony Pictures Animation.